pandyama/Feels-Like/README.md

 Klima uses a simple OpenWeather REST API to pull 7 day basic weather forecast for the searched city. </br>
 The website is built as a Single-Page Application using standard principles of Angular
+- Klima is the greek word from which "climate" came about
 - 2 way data-binding
 - HTTP client to retrieve REST API data and dynamically display on front-end